President & CEO

 Public & Political Affairs

-R. Scott Pastrick is President and Chief Executive Officer of Prime Policy Group.
-He is recognized as a leading government, public affairs and political strategist, with more than 30 years of experience in Washington.
-Scott specializes in the representation of U.S. and multi-national corporations on international and domestic business policy, foreign policy and communications strategy.
+Scott Pastrick is President and Chief Executive Officer of Prime Policy Group.
+He is recognized as a leading government, public affairs and political strategist, with more than 35 years of experience in Washington, DC.
+Scott specializes in the representation of U.S. and multi-national corporations on international and domestic business policy, foreign policy, trade and financial services and communications strategy.

 Scott began his work in Washington with the Carter Administration as the Special Assistant to the Assistant Secretary in the U.S. Treasury Department’s Office of Legislative Affairs.
-Following his position in the Administration, he went onto serve as Staff Director in the U.S. House of Representatives.
-During the onset of his career, Scott also held the role of Deputy Finance Director to Vice President Walter Mondale in 1984 and Senior Adviser to Vice President Biden during his bid for the Democratic presidential nomination.
+Where he focused on domestic policy issues.
+Following his position in the Administration, he went on to serve as Staff Director in the U.S. House of Representatives.
+In 1984 Scott served as the Deputy Finance Director for Vice President Walter Mondale’s campaign for President and Senior Adviser to Vice President Biden during his bid for the Democratic presidential nomination.